Staveley, New Zealand: Geography

-Staveley is named for Robert Staveley, who was a runholder in the area and who had his own farm in this location.
+Staveley is named for Robert Staveley, who was a runholder in the area and who had his farm in this location.
 Staveley is located on the Inland Scenic Route, which is the former State Highway 72.
-Staveley is located on the Canterbury Plains, in the foothills to the Southern Alps.
+Staveley is located on the Canterbury Plains, in the foothills of the Southern Alps.
 Adjacent localities are Bushside to the north-east, Springburn to the south-east, and Buccleuch to the south, all between 2 and 4 km away.
 Springburn was the terminus of the Mount Somers Branch from 1889 to 1957.

 Town facilities

-In the centre of the township, there are a shop and cafe, an old school that now functions as a museum, a small church, a hall, and a small number of houses.
-The museum holds photos and artefacts of settlements in the vicinity of Mt Somers / Te Kiekie, a peak of 1687 m that is the backdrop to this parts of the Canterbury Plains.
+In the centre of the township, there is a shop and cafe, an old school that now functions as a museum, a small church, a hall, and a small number of houses.
+The museum holds photos and artefacts of settlements in the vicinity of Mount Somers / Te Kiekie, a peak of 1687 m that is the backdrop to this part of the Canterbury Plains.

 Staveley Camp is located on Sawmill Road and is available to groups only.
 The facility is owned by the Mid Canterbury District Bible group, who purchased the site in 1959 and constructed buildings (bunk houses, a kitchen, and meeting rooms) in 1971.